Mystery Science Theater 3001

 just like some movies!"

 "Maybe it's for the best," mused Mike.
-"I doubt the world was really ready
+"I doubt the world

 for the likes of the Cheetah- GAH!"

-Mike was shocked to see a seven-foot, obviously mechanical humanoid cheetah
+Mike was shocked to see a seven-foot, obviously mechanical

 amble onto the bridge.
 The huge thing made clicking and whirling noises as